Hemantr05/GAPI/README.md

-# GAPI - APIs developed in Golang
+# GoAPI - APIs developed in Golang